rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 #### Important Caveats

-The first caveat is that we got a bit lucky with the placement of the `unsecured` variable. `Gets()` writes to `buffer` starting at the beginning and continues writing to higher memory addresses one character at a time.
+The first caveat is that we got a bit lucky with the placement of the `unsecured` variable. `gets()` writes to `buffer` starting at the beginning and continues writing to higher memory addresses one character at a time.
 The fact that `unsecured` was located at a higher address than `buffer` allowed our overflow to reach and overwrite it.
 However, the compiler decides the layout of variables on the stack, so it could have easily placed `unsecured` before `buffer`, making this particular exploit ineffective.

 To summarize visually: